 I have attended several truly memorable Promenade Concerts this year, but I have to report a very unwelcome new distraction.
 Added to the coughers, the fidgeters, and the shufflers of programmes, are the persons unable to stop fiddling with mobile ‘phones during the performances.
 What part of the announcement, ‘Please turn off all mobile ‘phones’ are they unable to comprehend?
 One of these menaces, with a garish colour screen, within one’s line of sight makes it impossible to enjoy the music.
 Action is needed to suppress this modern scourge.

-I spoke to one woman about during the interval.
+I spoke to one woman about it during the interval.
 She had been flicking the screen of her mobile 'phone during the first half.
-She promised not to do it during the Bruckner, but I do find myself wondering what on earth people want to come to a concert for, if they then sit there fiddling with their ‘phones when they’s bored with the music.
+She promised not to do it during the Bruckner, but I do find myself wondering what on earth people want to come to a concert for, if they then sit there fiddling with their ‘phones when they’re bored with the music.